-Someone who has allodynia feels pain from non-painful stimuli.
-For example, a person may feel unexpected pain from a light touch or when brushing their hair.
+Allodynia is a type of neuropathic pain.
+Someone who has it feels unexpected pain from non-painful stimuli, such as from a light touch or when brushing their hair.

 Some people feel extreme pain from something minor, such as a paper cut.
 Feeling increased pain or being hypersensitive to mild pain is called hyperalgesia.